lbernache94/qa_guides/auto-connect-charles-script.md

 ---

-How to connect charles automatically
+How to connect Charles automatically
-This document will help you creating a script to connect automatically your stage Squid devices to charles proxy
+This document will help you create a script to automatically connect your stage DUT to charles proxy
 Team: [Internal Team Name]
-Author: ([Company] QA lead for T2)
+Author: Luis Bernache QA lead for T2)
 Go-Link:
 Contributors:
 Last Updated: 19/12/2022